Joel-Haeberli/it-security-docs/docs/themes/Security Tools 2.md

 ## Network Flow Capturing

-A network flow is a unidirectional sequence of packets sharing following attributes:
+A network flow is an unidirectional sequence of packets sharing following attributes:

 - Source and destination IP address
 - Source and destination port number